 The Company Enagás Financiaciones S.A.U. is exposed to certain risks which it manages with a risk control and management model, established at Enagás Group level, which is directed towards guaranteeing achievement of the Company's objectives in a predictable manner with a medium-low risk profile.
-This model can adapt itself to the complexity of the Company's corporate activity in a competitive global environment and a complex economic context in which risk can materialize more quickly and the danger of contagion is evident.
+This model allows it to adapt to the complexity of its business activity in a globalised competitive environment, in a complex economic context, where the materialisation of a risk is more rapid and with an evident contagion effect.

-The model is based on the following:
+The model is based on the following aspects:

-- The consideration of some standard types of risk to which the Company is exposed. - Separation and independence of risk control and management functions articulated in three lines of "defence". - The existence of governing bodies responsible for matters relating to risk exposure. - Establishing a risk appetite framework which defines the risk levels considered acceptable and that are in line with business objectives and the market environment in which the activities are carried out. - The transparency of information supplied to third parties, to guarantee its reliability and accuracy.
+- The consideration of some standard types of risk to which the Company is exposed. - Separation and independence of risk control and management functions articulated in three lines of "defence". - The existence of governing bodies responsible for matters relating to risk exposure. - Establishing a risk appetite framework which defines the risk levels considered acceptable and that are in line with business objectives and the market environment in which the activities are carried out.

+• The transparency of information supplied to third parties, to guarantee its reliability and accuracy.

-The integral analysis of all risks permits the appropriate control and management thereof, an understanding of the relationships between them and facilitates their joint assessment.
-The Enagás Group has established a regulatory framework through the 'Risk Control and Management Policy' and the 'General Regulations for Risk Control and Management', which define the basic principles governing risk function and identifies the responsibilities of different departments of the company.
+The integral analysis of all risks allows the appropriate control and management thereof, an understanding of the relationships between them and facilitates their joint assessment.
+The Enagás Group has established a regulatory framework through the "Risk Control and Management Policy" and the "General Regulations for Risk Control and Management", which define the basic principles governing risk function and identifies the responsibilities of different departments of the company.